-OEM (Original Equipment Manufacturer) Partners offer companies third-party personalized software that can be embedded within their own proprietary products.
-OEM Partners operate similarly to white label software though they differ in the level of customization offered.
+OEM (original equipment manufacturer) partners are companies whose software offerings can be embedded within proprietary products or applications.
+OEM partners’ software operates similarly to white label software, though they differ in the level of customization offered.

-White Label Software’s cosmetic solution only lets companies adapt the software to the look and feel of their brand, while OEM Partners allow companies to make integral changes to the core software itself based on their specific needs.
+White labeling software basically entails cosmetic changes which let companies adapt the software to the look and feel of their brand.
+Software delivered by OEM partners allows companies to make integral changes to the core software itself based on their specific needs.

-The third-party software that OEM Partnerships generate comes with a number of distinct benefits: companies that enter into OEM Partnerships have access to ongoing customer support, while the OEM takes responsibility for any cybersecurity measures the software might entail.
+The third-party software that OEM partnerships generate comes with a number of distinct benefits.
+For example, companies that enter into OEM partnerships can access ongoing customer support.
+Also, the OEM will take responsibility for any cybersecurity measures the software might entail.

-The high level of customization that OEM Partnerships offers means that whatever their IT capabilities, companies can glean the maximal amount of actionable insights from their disparate datasets.
+The high level of customization that OEM partnerships offers means that whatever their IT capabilities, companies can extract the maximal amount of actionable insights from their disparate datasets.
 (Wondering how to find the right OEM supplier for your embedded analytics?)

 See Sisense in action:

-With tailored prescriptive analytic technology embedded directly into their software or hardware, critical vectors such as employee agility, marketing tactics, inventory maintenance and more receive data-based recommendations to improve ROIs.
+With tailored prescriptive analytic technology embedded directly into their software or hardware, critical vectors such as employee agility, marketing tactics, and inventory maintenance receive data-based recommendations to improve ROIs.
 As a third-party integration, embedded analytics are able to organically scale as companies grow.